 I paint common stuff, particularly inanimate objects, in a naturalistic way, sensing the slow changes or latent emotions in scenes that are apparently static.
 I like to show what is there, what is hidden, and what could be imaginary.
 I assume everything I see is authentic.

-My paintings have been featured in exhibitions in museums and galleries in the United States and abroad, including The Hague Museum of Art in the Netherlands; the Tokyo Gallery in Japan; the Nassau County Art Museum in Sandy Point, New York; the Danforth Museum in Framingham, Massachusetts; and the Vanderbilt Estate Museum in Centerport, New York.
+My paintings have been featured in exhibitions in the United States and abroad, including The Hague Museum of Art in the Netherlands; the Tokyo Gallery in Japan; the Nassau County Art Museum in Sandy Point, New York; the Danforth Museum in Framingham, Massachusetts; the Bromfield Gallery in Boston, Massachusetts; and the Vanderbilt Estate Museum in Centerport, New York.

 Machi Koro cards and dice

 Website and all artwork © 2020 Caleb Brown.